Alicia-Talavera/Alicia-Talavera/README.md

 ## Hi stranger :blush: 👋

-I'm a biologist exploring the fascinating world of plant genomics :seedling::woman_technologist:, with a special interest in subtropical and Mediterranean crops and wild relatives :avocado: :mango: :grapes:.
+I'm a biologist exploring the fascinating world of plant genomics :seedling::woman_technologist:, with a special interest in subtropical and Mediterranean crops and their wild relatives :avocado: :mango: :grapes:.

 <!--
 **Alicia-Talavera/Alicia-Talavera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.